decred/vspd/README.md

 ## Architecture

-- Single server running dcrvsp, dcrwallet and dcrd. dcrd requires txindex so `getrawtransaction` can be used.
+- Single server running dcrvsp and dcrd. dcrd requires txindex so `getrawtransaction` can be used.
-- Multiple remote "Voting servers", each running dcrwallet and dcrd. dcrwallet on these servers should be constantly unlocked and have voting enabled.
+- Multiple remote voting servers, each running dcrwallet and dcrd. dcrwallet on these servers should be constantly unlocked and have voting enabled.

 ## MVP Features